 Operator

 It seem to again be issues in the conference room.
 I'm sorry for the inconvenience.
 It seems like we have not found a problem yet.
-We will go back to a break and come back to you [indiscernible].
+We will go back to a break and come back to you when everything is fixed.
 We are back to the question-and-answer session.
 Sorry for the inconvenience.
 Back to answer your questions.

 Klaus Keysberg